Chapter 21

 “Why whales?
 You could’ve been maggots or mold.”

-Pakicetus spasmed.
-The insects alit, and Father’s fettered skull burped a musty plume.
+Pakicetus spasmed, its fettered skull burping a musty plume.

-I can see everything this pathetic world has to offer, which is why I will take your eyes first.
-You have witnessed blessings beyond your pedigree.
+I can see all: this pathetic world has to offer: which is why I will take your eyes first: you have witnessed blessings: beyond your pedigree.

 I will not have 9,000 years of effort undone by some tacky piece of merchandise.